graygnuorg/sargon/README.md

           (sargonUser=%docker)
           (sargonUser=%wheel)))`

-   (Notice, that it is split in multiple indented lines for readability).
+   Notice, that (1) the filter string is split in multiple indented lines for readability, and (2) the part of filter that controls the validity of the entry using the `sargonNotBefore` and `sargonNotAfter` attributes is omitted for clarity.

 2. Execute LDAP query, get the response.